mindw/wincertstore/README.txt

 wincertstore provides an interface to access Windows' CA and CRL certificates.
 It uses ctypes and Windows's sytem cert store API through crypt32.dll.

+.. warning:: Security Fix

+   wincertstore 0.1 used to return *all* certificates although some are *not* suitable to verify TLS/SSL server certificates. wincertstore 0.2 only returns certificates for *SERVER_AUTH* enhanced key usage by default.

 Example
 =======